ronaldnl76/powershell/README.md

 and uses a Dutch open Wordlist to generate those passwords so that they are Safe and human readable.
 The wordlist is from OpenTaal.
 For English you could add your own wordlist E.g. [dwyl](https://github.com/dwyl/english-words)

+- **Netstat-Connections** - This script run's default Netstat on a Windows Device and converts it to an powershellobject.
+It also adds the process per netstat connection to this object.
+Then it adds all connection objects to an array and export it to a Gridview.

 ## Execution